 Set your St Scholastica’s College account with a strong password.

 A strong password is better known as a passphrase.
 The longer a passphrase is, the harder it is for an attacker to guess.
 We suggest using four or five random words with spaces in between.
 This is a lot easier to remember and type than the typical "P@55w0rd" type formula and it is much, much more secure.

-Making a secure passphrase is easy: pick four random words and include spaces.
-For example, "Amazing Rhubarb Detective Feline"
+Making a secure passphrase is easy: pick four or five random words.
+Include spaces or underscores between them.
+For example, "Amazing Rhubarb Detective_Feline"

-Don't use names, birthdates, nicknames, or pet’s names.
+DO NOT use names, birthdates, nicknames, or pet or family names.

 Password crackers know that a typical password is; letters+numbers+special characters, eg; secret88!!
 Avoid these types of passwords and use a passphrase instead.

 Set long, unique passwords for all services you use, including your laptop.